 Micro:bit animation is one of the most fun learning experiments for children.
 In fact, the micro:bit is a wonderful tool for young learners to use.
 Because it helps them learn some basic coding skills and to create awesome projects.

-Today we walk your child through a micro:bit project: a mood tracker.
+Today we walk you and your child through a micro:bit project: a mood tracker.
 How would you like your child to be able to demonstrate his or her mood using the micro:bit’s LED grid?
 Wouldn’t that be cool?

 Micro:bit animation with LED grid